 In the top of the funnel, a lot of your target audience is out there searching for new info, that’s where educational videos come in.
 Educational videos offer real value to your audience they can use in their everyday lives.

-This eduction video aimed at high school kids for example
+This eduction video aimed at peopel who want to do affiliate marketing for example